mshareghi/kafka-for-geoevent/README.md

 ![App](kafka-for-geoevent.png?raw=true)

+## Changes in this Fork

+This branch provides additional capabilities:
+- Upgrade to the new Kafka consumer API and kafka-clients 2.3.1.
+A Zookeeper connection is no longer required.
+- You can specify custom Kafka configuration parameters like `compression.type`, `linger.ms` and TLS settings.
+- The names and versions have been changed to reflect a difference from the upstream code.

+*This code is provided under the Apache 2.0 license and is not officially maintained or supported by the Esri GeoEvent team.*

 ## Features
-* Kafka Inbound Transport
+* Kafka Advanced Inbound Transport
-* Kafka Outbound Transport
+* Kafka Advanced Outbound Transport

 ## Instructions